Employee Benefits in the Philippines That HR Should Know

 1. Benefits at Work

-These benefits directly impact how employees experience their jobs and include flexible working hours, time off, skills development, and perks like food, beverages, and gifts.
+These benefits directly impact how employees experience their jobs and include flexible working hours, time off, skills development, and perks like food, beverages, and gifts that support employee empowerment.

 Control over work schedules and locations has become essential for employees, especially after the pandemic normalized remote and hybrid work.